 A course which develops, in detail, many of the fundamental concepts used in chemistry.
 Topics include: the study of gases, thermodynamics, thermodynamic properties of liquids and solids, the nature of electrolytes, phase equilibria, and chemical equilibria.
-Four lectures and one four hour laboratory period per week.
+Three lectures and one three-hour laboratory period per week.
+Prerequisites: CHE 105, 106, MTH 211, PHY 211, and 212, or concurrent enrollment.
+A student must pass the laboratory portion of any science course to pass the entire course.
+Fall, odd years.